Systemic Juvenile Idiopathic Arthritis

 But long-term, high-dose use of corticosteroids can cause serious side effects in children, including osteoporosis, slowed growth, an increased risk of infections, weight gain and a change in facial appearance.
 When SJIA symptoms are under control, doctors gradually reduce the dose and eventually stop it completely.
 If symptoms return or a child can't tolerate corticosteroids, a different medication is often used.

-Until recently, however, few treatment alternatives to corticosteroids existed for kids with SJIA.
-But over the past few years, the FDA has approved medications that target specific inflammatory proteins, including interleukin-1(IL-1) and interleukin-6 (IL-6), which are overactive in the disease.
+Until recently, few treatment alternatives to corticosteroids existed for kids with SJIA.
+But in recent years the FDA has approved medications that target specific inflammatory proteins, including interleukin-1(IL-1) and interleukin-6 (IL-6), which are overactive in the disease.

 These drugs, known as biologics, were once used only after other medications had been tried and failed.
 But because they can cause a dramatic improvement in some children with SJIA, some physicians now use biologics as a first-line therapy, avoiding corticosteroids and their side effects completely.

-Once systemic symptoms of SJIA have disappeared, nonbiologic disease-modifying antirheumatic drugs (DMARDs) may be used alone or in combination with biologics for continued therapy for arthritis.
-Unlike NSAIDs or corticosteroids, traditional DMARDs may slow joint damage.
+Once systemic symptoms of SJIA have disappeared, nonbiologic, conventional disease-modifying antirheumatic drugs (DMARDs) may be used alone or in combination with biologics for continued therapy for arthritis.
+Unlike NSAIDs or corticosteroids, conventional synthetic DMARDs may slow joint damage.

 Most kids can participate fully in physical activities and team sports when their symptoms are well controlled, but they may have to limit certain activities during disease flares.
 A rehabilitation or physical therapist will likely be part of a child's treatment team and can recommend the best activities.